qaalabs/DE5M6/docs/day4/overview.md

 ## Tips for Success

 - Start small — get a working version early, then improve it
-- Work iteratively — you don’t have to perfect everything in Sprint 1
+- Work iteratively — you don't have to perfect everything in Sprint 1
 - Communicate often — check in with your team regularly
 - Be prepared to demo and explain your work clearly